lbrack/testspace-colab/docs/usage.rst

 CLI
 ***

-The cli (ts-utils) provides a series of sub-commands to interact with Testspace.
+The cli (ts-colab) provides a series of sub-commands to interact with Testspace.
 Those sub-commands leverage the API described below.

 .. code-block:: console

-    (testspace)⚡ ⇒  ts-utils --help
+    (testspace)⚡ ⇒  ts-colab --help
-    Usage: ts-utils [OPTIONS] COMMAND [ARGS]...
+    Usage: ts-colab [OPTIONS] COMMAND [ARGS]...

       Console script for testspace_colab.